ShishirPatil/ShishirPatil.github.io/index.md

             College of Engineering in 2017 (awarded University Gold Medal).
 During my undergraduate program, I worked with <a href ='http://www.cense.iisc.ac.in/m-m-nayak'>Prof. M.M.
 Nayak</a>
             from Center for Nano Science and Engineering, <a href = 'http://www.iisc.ac.in/'>Indian Institute of Science</a> from 2016-2017.
-I was also an intern with <a href='http://www.siemens.co.in/about-us/innovations/stspl/ctdcin.htm'>Siemens R&D</a> in the summer of 2015.</p>
+I was an intern with Siemens R&D in the summer of 2015.</p>

 </div><!-- /.blurb -->